ReginaGyimesi/user-journey-tracker/docs/development_workbook.md

 ### Challenges

+- Learning about a new technology
-- Read and wrote lots of code today, will be interesting to bring this into practice into the new system later on
+- Spent a lot of time today reading and writing code, so it'll be interesting to put this knowledge into the new system
 - (Mistyped cluster name on Atlas)

 ## Date: 2025-09-13